edmaputra/cpwarehouse/WAREHOUSE_SERVICE_PLAN.md

 - Test pagination and filtering

 ### 10.4 Test Data
-- Use Liquibase for test data seeding
+- Use @BeforeEach methods to seed test data
 - Create fixtures for common test scenarios
+- Use test data builders or factories
+- Clean up test data with @AfterEach or use embedded MongoDB per test class

 ---